Safer anchoring using an anchor chain length calculator! What scope is really needed?

 General advice: Better safe than sorry!
 In order to add some safety margin to the results of this app, please do the following: Rather than just adding a few metres of chain to the result calculated, which provides only for an unknown margin, it is much better to add an explicit safety margin by increasing the wind strength and swell / vessel velocity @ anchor a little bit beyond the values actually forecasted.
 This way you know you have a margin of, say, 5 kn, in the wind strength for particularly nasty gusts, or an additional 0.1 kn in the vessel velocity @ anchor for calculating the swell energy.
 It should also be noted that severe yawing or sailing at anchor not only increases the wind load, but will also lead to a substantial reduction of the anchor’s maximal holding power.
 Measures to reduce yawing are thus highly recommended.

-Talking about swell: When you play around with the snubber / bridle you will soon realise how important this gear is for minimising the anchor load when swell is strong.
-In particular in shallow water swell is difficult to deal with if no snubber is present.
+Talking about swell and gusts: When you play around with the snubber / bridle you will soon realise how important this gear is for minimising the anchor load when swell or gusts are strong.
+In particular in shallow water swell and strong gusts are difficult to deal with if no snubber is present.
 In such a case it may actually be beneficial to ‚escape‘ to deeper water to reduce the anchor load.
 Possibly, you even do not need to spend more chain then!
 Sadly, the vital importance of good snubbers / bridles is only too often overlooked.
-Below is a table with different anchor scenarios which clearly demonstrates the importance of snubbers in shallow water.
+To the right is a table with different anchor scenarios which clearly demonstrates the importance of snubbers in shallow water.
 What a difference between anchoring at 5 metres without a snubber and anchoring at 9 metres with an excellent snubber: 1322 daN versus only 162 daN anchor load!
 Even without any snubber it is advantageous to relocate from 5 metres to 9 metres depth when using a chain of fixed length, here 50 metres.
-Yes, the pulling angle at the anchor shaft does increase slightly, thereby marginally reducing the maximal holding power of the anchor, but the reduction in anchor load more than compensates for that.
+Yes, the pulling angle at the anchor shank does increase slightly, thereby marginally reducing the maximal holding power of the anchor, but the reduction in anchor load more than compensates for that.

 When the App starts, it comes up with a main screen that allows you to enter and review all information needed.
 Two modes are available here: Basic Mode and Expert Mode.
 You can always toggle between the two modes, using the switch at the top of the screen, to see what a parameter in one mode corresponds to in the other mode.
 Also, right next to this is a switch to select the physical units used for input and output: daN for metric SI units and forces given in daN (one daN roughly equals one kp – kilo pond), kp again for metric SI units, but using kp for forces, and finally lbs/lbf when you want to use imperial units such as feet and pounds.
 Note, some folks get confused with all these units: kp or kilo pond, is a unit of force, whilst kg or kilo gram, is a unit of weight.
 On Earth both have the same numerical value ;).
 Same applies to lbf and lbs in imperial units, same concept.